dymaczew/OnTheEdge/EdgeDeviceLab.md

 ```

-### 3. Setup the environment in your Device VM
+## Setup the environment in your Device VM

-When you start this exercise, there is no Horizon agent installed on this device, but if you need to reset, then run then
-go to reset the environment session at the bottom
+When you start this exercise, there is no Horizon agent installed on this device, but if you need to reset, then check this [section](#reset-the-edge-device) at the bottom to reset the environment

 ### 4. Prepare to register the Edge device.